Register Now!

 Black Pepper

 Use skinless catfish steaks that are about 1 inch or more thick.
 Thaw if frozen.
-Avoid using thinly sliced catfish steaks, as those can be dry once cooked.
+Avoid using thinly sliced catfish steaks, as those can be too dry once cooked.

 Cut butter into pats.
 Begin melting butter pats in a large non-stick skillet on medium-low heat.